dingyunxing/dingyunxing.github.io/_posts/2021-10-07-mysql-docker.md

 ---
 layout: post
-title: How to install MySQL and MySQL workbench with docker compose
+title: How to install MySQL and MySQL Workbench with docker compose
 category: Tutorial
-tags: [MySQL, Docker]
+tags: [MySQL, SQL, docker]
 ---

 ### Background